-Projecting the collection of RTMF funding is difficult since the building industry is likely to be significantly impacted by the COVID 19 economic downturn.
 The build-up of RTMF program funding to a level adequate to provide anticipated construction will take years, and advocates for all the nominated projects are anxious to have their projects built as soon as possible.
 As a result, the schedule included in Tables 9 and 10 considers a mixture of Measure C, STIP, and RTMF program funds to deliver the projects as early as possible.
-The FCTA Board also established a RTMF loan program whereby as yet uncollected fees necessary to build projects may be loaned from Measure C cash reserves to the RTMF program.
+The FCTA Board also established an RTMF loan program whereby as yet uncollected fees necessary to build projects may be loaned from Measure C cash reserves to the RTMF program.
 The mix of funding for each project does not represent a firm commitment at this stage and RTMF program funding is subject to change as actual proceeds are collected and future projections change.